• notes

 Looking after yourself isn’t selfish.
 It’s responsible.

-This perspective is shaped by conversations with busy dads in Putney, Wimbledon, Richmond and Balham - a small sample of a much wider reality.
+This perspective is shaped by conversations I’ve had with busy dads I work with in Putney, Wimbledon, Richmond and Balham.